georgeyounes/NICERUTIL/README.md

 Any flare-like structure in the light curve is to be considered background.
 Under this assumption, the script will search for bins with a number of counts that is too large compared to the full light curve mean to be considered random Poisson fluctuation and flag it as a potential background flare.
-An xselect and NICERDAS-compatible GTI fits file that corresponds to the flagged events will be produced.
-A plot of the flagged events is also produced.
+An xselect and NICERDAS-compatible txt and GTI fits file that corresponds to the flagged events will be produced (outputFile"_gti.txt" and outputFile"_gti.fits" where outputFile is "flagged_flares" by default).
+A plot of the flagged events is also produced (outputFile".pdf")

 There are multiple flags that can help diagnose the extent of the flare contamination to your data.
 The -elb and -ehb control the energy range in keV within which to search for the flares.
-The -els and -ehs control the energy range in keV where source events supposedly lie, this is used for plotting purposes only.
-The -tb is the time bin of the light curve.
-The aggressiveness with which you wish to filter the background can be adjusted with the optional parameter --problim (or -pb); the lower the number the less aggressive the cleaning is.
-The -of flag(--outputFile) defines the name of the output .fits and .txt GTI files, and a .pdf file that shows 4-row panels, the elb-ehb keV light curve, the els-ehs keV light curve, the FPM_OVERONLY_COUNT, and COR_SAX.
+The -els and -ehs control the energy range in keV where source events supposedly lie (default is 1 and 5, respectively), this is used for plotting purposes only.
+The -tb is the time bin of the light curve in seconds (default is 5).
+The aggressiveness with which you wish to filter the background can be adjusted with the optional parameter --problim (or -pb=0.01 by default); the lower the number the less aggressive the cleaning is.
+The -of flag(--outputFile) defines the name of the output _gti.fits and _gti.txt GTI files, a .txt file that define the flagged bins, and a .pdf plot that shows a 4-row panels, the elb-ehb keV light curve, the els-ehs keV light curve, the FPM_OVERONLY_COUNT, and COR_SAX.
 The flare intervals are flagged in red in all four panels.
+The output of this particular example run, and the files required to run it, can be found in the folder data.

 It is worth noting that it really depends on your science whether, and how much, particle-background cleaning you want to apply.
 I personally work with sources on the